 The first is a classic, eclectic bouquet, during the preparation of which you have to strive for a pleasant asymmetry on both sides.
 Feel free to leave some stems longer so that they get more attention and make the overall look more exciting!

 This bouquet is a combination of two readily available dried flowers, reed and yarrow.
-In this variation, the essence of the bouquet is given by the different dimensions, so we encourage you to leave some stems unreasonably long and compose an oversized bouquet in a small vase!
+In this variation, the essence of the bouquet is given by the different dimensions, so we encourage you to dare to leave some stems unreasonably long and compose an oversized bouquet in a small vase!

 We hope Zita's tips will be useful to you, and we've got you in the mood for tying bouquets!